walterlarroza/walterlarroza/README.md

-- 👋 Hi, I’m @walterlarroza
+-  Hi, I’m @walterlarroza
-- 👀 I’m interested in learning
+-  I’m interested in learning
-- 🌱 I’m currently learning frondend and backend
+-  I’m currently learning backend and cybersecurity
-- 💞️ I’m looking to collaborate on junior projects.
+-  I’m looking to collaborate on junior projects.
-- 📫 How to reach me for facebook, email or instagram.
+-  How to reach me for x, email or instagram.

 <!---
 walterlarroza/walterlarroza is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.